Fine-Grained Buy-Many Mechanisms Are Not Much Better Than Bundling: Bundling Approximates the Optimal Buy-N Revenue

 The proof of Lemma~\ref{lem:LBnk} is split into two parts.
-In the first part, we will take the revenue-optimal buy-$k$ menu for $\distD$ and massage it down to a sub-menu of interest whose revenue remains close to the optimal one.
+In the first part, we will any buy-$k$ incentive-compatible mechanism for $\distD$ and massage it down to a sub-menu of interest whose revenue remains close to the original one.
 The sub-menu itself may not be buy-$k$ incentive-compatible.
-However, similar to Lemma~\ref{lem:LB22}, the key to approximately preserving the revenue will be in just removing entries from the revenue-optimal mechanism and not modifying existing ones.
+However, the key to approximately preserving the revenue will be in just removing entries from the original mechanism and not modifying existing ones.
 In the second part, we will show how to use an appropriate sub-menu in order to construct the desired sequence of points.
-The proof of Lemma~\ref{lem:LBnk} follows the blueprint of Lemma~\ref{lem:LB22}.
+The proof of Lemma~\ref{lem:LBnk} is inspired on a similar construction of~\cite{PSW22}.